Note on two-point mean square displacement: Introduction

 where $ \Delta {\vec r}( \tau) = {\vec r}(t_0 + \tau) - {\vec r}(t_0)$.
 MSD thus measures the typical displacement squared during the time interval $\tau$.
 Note that MSD generally depends on the time origin $t_0$.
 In the present note, we assume stationary state, where time translational invariance implies no dependence of statistical quantities on $t_0$, and $\langle \cdots \rangle$ represents the average over trajectories and over the time origin $t_0$.

 Although calculation of MSD using Eq.~(\ref{MSD}) looks quite straightforward, one may encounter situations, often in the measurement in biological samples, where it is not the case.
-Indeed, a complication arises when the molecule of interest is embedded in a medium (container or aggregate), which itself moves.
+Indeed, a complication arises when the molecule of interest is embedded in a medium or an aggregate, hereafter called substrate, which itself moves.
+In such a case, the observed displacement $\Delta {\vec r}^{(o)}(\tau)$ is a superposition of two contributions;

+where $\Delta {\vec r}(\tau)$ represents the displacement due to the intrinsic dynamics of probe, while $\Delta {\vec r}^{(ex)}(\tau)$ stands for the extrinsic contribution arising from the substrate motion.
+If one uses $\Delta {\vec r}^{(o)}(\tau)$ in Eq.~(\ref{MSD}), the resultant {\it observed} MSD, which we denote as ${\rm MSD}^{(o)}(\tau)$, would be different from ${\rm MSD}(\tau)$, thus fails to capture the intrinsic mobility of the probe.
 The best example is found in the analysis of chromatin dynamics inside a cell nucleus~\cite{Marshall1997, Mine-Hattab2012, Ochiai2015, Arai2017, Khanna2019, Yesbolatova2022, Gabriele2022, Bruckner2023, Nozaki2023, Minami2024}; we are interested in the motion of chromatin locus, but the time series of its position reflects not only the intrinsic chromatin dynamics, but also the translational and rotational motion of the nucleus, which is subjected to the random or systematic forces from cytoplasm, see Fig.~\ref{fig1}.
 While such an effect of the nuclear motion might be negligible in short time scale, it becomes increasingly visible in longer time scale.
 For instance, in early embryos of {\it C. elegans}, the nuclear motion dominates the apparent motion of chromatin locus already at $ \tau \sim 10 $ seconds~\cite{Yesbolatova2022}.
+The relevance of nuclear motion has also been reported in chromatin dynamics in mouse embryonic stem cells~\cite{Oliveira2021}.
 A natural strategy here to extract the intrinsic chromatin mobility is to make use of the trajectories of two probes.
 The same problem is encountered in many other cases, for instance, when analyzing the motion of individual cells within multicellular aggregates.
 With such a situation in mind, P\"onisch and Zaburdaev have recently studied the statistics of the relative distance between independently moving Brownian particles~\cite{Ponisch2018}.
 In the chromatin problem, the polymeric effect should be taken into account, in which one may look at not only independently moving intermolecular pair but also intramolecular pair, see Fig.~\ref{fig2}~\cite{Gabriele2022, Bruckner2023, Nozaki2023, Minami2024}.